- Search The Registry

 "Mickey" Leland was born on this date in 1944.
 He was a Black politician and activist.

 Leland first ran for public office in 1972 when he won the election as a representative to the Texas state legislature.
 From 1976 to 1985, he became involved with party politics as a member of the Democratic National Committee.
 He served as a delegate to the Texas Constitutional Convention in 1974.
-After winning a plurality in the Democratic primary of 1978, Leland won the runoff and in November succeeded Barbara Jordan as the representative from the 18th District of Texas.
+After winning a plurality in the Democratic primary of 1978, Leland won the runoff and, in November, succeeded Barbara Jordan as the representative from the 18th District of Texas.

 Leland was instrumental in establishing the Select Committee on Hunger in 1984 and served as chairman through the remainder of his term.
 In addition to his regular cabinet responsibilities, Leland was chairman of the Congressional Black Caucus for the 99th Congress.
 He also successfully urged the passage of stronger sanctions against the South African government for its apartheid policy.
-In the summer of 1989, Leland, as he often had before, traveled to Ethiopia to visit a United Nations refugee camp.
+In the summer of 1989, Leland, as he often had, traveled to Ethiopia to visit a United Nations refugee camp.